vhive-serverless/vHive/README.md

 vHive empowers systems researchers to innovate on key serverless features, including functions autoscaling and cold-start delay optimization with several snapshotting mechanisms.

+vHive has added support for the state-of-the-art extension [eStargz](https://github.com/containerd/stargz-snapshotter) to container layers and lazy pull support for container images.

 ## vHive architecture